BeycanPress/cryptopay-gateway-for-wpforms/readme.txt

 ### Cryptocurrency Payment Gateway for WPForms by CryptoPay

-First of all, we would like to point out that this plugin is not a standalone plugin.
-This plugin is a **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_wpforms">cryptocurrency payment gateway for WPForms</a>**.
-In other words, users who want to sell courses with cryptocurrency payments can use WordPress and WPForms.
-However, this plugin is a plugin for CryptoPay and a cryptocurrency payment gateway for WPForms.
-So it's actually CryptoPay, which is the main plugin that handles cryptocurrency payments for WordPress.
-Therefore, users must have both plugins.
+Have you chosen WPForms — one of the leading WordPress form builder plugins — and are now looking to enable cryptocurrency payments through your forms?
+You’re in the right place.
+CryptoPay is a dedicated crypto payment gateway plugin built specifically for WordPress.
+Thanks to its seamless integration with WPForms, you can effortlessly start receiving crypto payments directly via your forms.

 Thanks to this plugin, you can receive **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_wpforms">cryptocurrency payments</a>** from many Blockchain networks, especially Bitcoin, Ethereum, Solana, and sell paid courses with cryptocurrencies on your WordPress site with the WPForms plugin.

-What is CryptoPay?
+== What is CryptoPay? ==

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3vaoFL4XG10" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Review CryptoPay Lite: **<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Cryptocurrency payment gateway for WPForms</a>**

-Review CryptoPay Premium: **<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_wpforms">Cryptocurrency payments for WooCommerce</a>**

-Review WPForms: **<a href="https://wordpress.org/plugins/wpforms-lite/">WPForms</a>**
+**<a href="https://wordpress.org/plugins/cryptopay-wc-lite/">Review CryptoPay Lite</a>**

+**<a href="https://beycanpress.com/cryptopay/?utm_source=wporg_readme&utm_medium=cryptopay_rcp">Review CryptoPay Premium</a>**

+**<a href="https://wordpress.org/plugins/restrict-content/">Review Restrict Content Pro</a>**

 See **<a href="https://cryptopay.beycanpress.net/" target="_blank">Demo</a>**

+== How to configuration ==

+You can follow to images on github to configure the plugin: <a href="https://github.com/BeycanPress/cryptopay-gateway-for-wpforms">https://github.com/BeycanPress/cryptopay-gateway-for-wpforms</a>

 = Privacy notices =